-Components of the Waste Management System that may be Affected and Adaptation Options
+Components of the Waste Management system that may be affected and need to adapt

-6.16 All components of waste management may be affected by climate change and need to plan to adapt45.
+6.16 All components of waste management may be affected by climate change and need to plan to adapt41.
 This is outlined in Table 5 below.